Tiberias

 In early modern times, Tiberias was a mixed city; under British rule it had a majority Jewish population, but with a significant Arab community.
 During the 1947–1948 civil war in Mandatory Palestine, fighting broke out between the Jewish residents of Tiberias and its Palestinian Arab minority.
-As the Haganah took over, British troops evacuated the entire Palestinian Arab population; they were unable to return after the war, such that today the city has an almost exclusively Jewish population.
+As the Haganah took over, British troops evacuated the entire Palestinian Arab population; they were refused reentry after the war, such that today the city has an almost exclusively Jewish population.
 After the war ended, the new Israeli authorities destroyed the Old City of Tiberias.
 A large number of Jewish immigrants to Israel subsequently settled in Tiberias.